-This technical briefing note aims to draw together the available information on the ombudsman’s approach to handling pre-"A Day" mortgage endowment complaints.
-There is nothing new in the approach set out here - the principles discussed became well-established many years ago.
+This note aims to draw together the available information on the ombudsman's well-established approach to handling pre-"A Day" mortgage endowment complaints.

-The note should not be taken to be a complete summary of the available information about pre-"A Day" complaints - readers are directed to material on the FSA’s website, setting out how mortgage endowment complaints should be handled:
+The note should not be taken to be a complete summary of the available information about pre-"A Day" complaints.
+The previous financial services regulator, the Financial Services Authority (FSA), set out how mortgage endowment complaints should be handled:

 May 2001 -

 Dec 2004 -

 This note is based on the ombudsman's experience of handling pre-"A Day" complaints.
 We are required to decide our approach in each case on the basis of our existing powers and what is fair in the circumstances of the particular case.
 While this note aims to outline our typical approach in any particular case, we may depart from it if the circumstances of the case mean that fairness requires us to do so.

 A pre-"A Day" sale is one that took place before 29 April 1988 ("A Day") - the day the provision of investment advice became regulated under the Financial Services Act 1986.

 Many home buyers took out endowment mortgages in the 1980s and many of the pre-"A Day" complaints we receive are about mortgage lenders.
 Typically, consumers say that their mortgage lenders told them this was the most appropriate mortgage for them to have, but did not tell them that the endowment policy might not repay the mortgage.